 Black Tooth, a Simba (werelion) king among the Bastet, was a brutal ruler who waged a genocidal campaign against the Ajaba (werehyenas).

-BattleTech at least one member of each of the great houses has played this role.
-The most infamous of them all is Stefan Amaris of House Amaris, who instigated the Amaris Coup and bought an end to the Star League.
-Members of the house is known for being paranoid, sadistic and power hungry, and Stefan is the universes equivalent of Hitler.
+BattleTech: At least one member of each of the Great Houses has played this role.
+The most infamous of them all is Stefan Amaris of House Amaris, who instigated the Amaris Coup and brought an end to the Star League.
+Most members of the Houses are known for being paranoid, sadistic and power hungry, and Stefan is the universe's equivalent of Hitler.

 And in William Shakespeare's Macbeth, Malcolm describes himself as this to Macduff.
 Specifically, he claims that his appetites for wealth and women are insatiable, and he would dedicate all the blood and treasure of Scotland to satisfying his carnal, venal, and pointless urges.
 This is all a ruse; he is making these claims because he suspects Macduff is an agent of Macbeth, in which case Macduff would continue in his stated goal of bringing Malcolm back to Scotland to take the throne.
 As Macduff is a true loyal Scot, he is instead demoralized by Malcolm's revelations, at which point Malcolm reveals the truth and they form an alliance.